ZQZHZ/MCT2T/README.md

 Codes for the momordica charantia T2T Genome Sequencing project in 2023
 ===

-01. T2T Genome assembly and polishing
+01.T2T Genome assembly and polishing
 ---
 Codes for de novo genome assembly and polishing.

-02. Genome survey
+02.Genome survey
 ----
 Codes for genome survey.

-03. Genome evaluation
+03.Genome evaluation
 ---
 Codes for genome evaluation.

 04.Genome annotation
+---
 Codes for genome annotation.

 05.Identification_of_centromere_sequence
 ---
 Codes for identification of centromere satellite sequence.

-06. 06.Mutant_library_analysis
+06.Mutant_library_analysis
 ---
 Codes for Bitter Gourd mutant library analysis.